laconicwolf/PowerShell-BrowserData-Parsers/README.md

 Uses PSSQLite to query the places.sqlite file to extract browser bookmarks.

 ### Scrape-FirefoxHistory
 Uses a Regex to scrape URLs from the places.sqlite file.
 Use this function if you can't install PSSQLite.
+Be aware that this will not pull path or querystring history, only protocol://domain (https://www.example.com).

 ## Get-InternetExplorerData
 Contains three functions: Get-InternetExplorerHistory, Get-InternetExplorerBookmarks, and Get-WebCacheV01URLs.
 Get-WebCacheV01URLs requires the ESENT module, which can be found in the PowerShell gallery.